Today in Tribe History: November 14, 1993

 During his time in the minors with the Indians, he was named a Mid-Season All-Star, a MILB.com Organizational All-Star, and was selected to the MLB Futures Game in three straight seasons from 2012 to 2014 and twice was recognized as a Post-Season All-Star.
 In five seasons in the minors dating back to 2011, he hit a combined .279 with 21 homers, 73 doubles, 19 triples, and 162 RBI in 416 games.

 He appeared in 158 games for the Indians in his first full season at the Major League level in 2016, hitting .301 with 30 doubles, 15 homers, 78 RBI, 19 stolen bases, and 99 runs scored while making his first All-Star team and being named an American League Gold Glove and Platinum Glove winner.
-He followed that up with a second straight trip to the Midsummer Classic while slashing .273/.337/.505 with 44 doubles, four triples, 33 homers, and 89 RBI while winning his first career Silver Slugger Award.
+He followed that up with a second straight trip to the Midsummer Classic in 2017 while slashing .273/.337/.505 with 44 doubles, four triples, 33 homers, and 89 RBI while winning his first career Silver Slugger Award.
+He improved even further in 2018, posting a .277/.352/.519 line with 42 doubles, two triples, 38 homers, 92 RBI, and 25 stolen bases (the latter three of which were career highs).